shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-placement.md

 ### Universal categories

-You can apply up to 20 categories from the Xandr universal list of content categories.
+You can apply up to 20 categories from the Microsoft Advertising universal list of content categories.
 Your managed advertisers and other buyers who trust your self-categorization can target these categories through their campaigns.

 ### Custom categories